The Picard Group of the Stack of Pointed Smooth Cyclic Covers of the Projective Line: Description of and

 is an isomorphism. \end{lemma} \begin{proof} The first two statements follow from~\cite[Lemma 1.10]{PTT15}.
 Moreover, we know that $\pi_*\mathcal{O}_{\mathcal{P}}\simeq\mathcal{O}_{\mathcal{S}}$, therefore to conclude it is enough to show that

 is an isomorphism.
 Since this is a map between invertible sheaves which satisfy base change, it suffice to show that the map is surjective on the geometric fibers.
 On the geometric fibers the sheaves $F_1$, $F_2$ and $F_1\otimes F_2$ are isomorphic to the structure sheaf of the fiber, which is a projective line.
-It follows that on the geometric fibers the previous map is
+It follows that on the geometric fiber over a point $s$ the previous map is

 which is an isomorphism. \end{proof} \begin{corollary} Let $i\not=j$ and both different from 1, and $n>2$.
 Then the following holds

 that is